HYOJINPARK/Reuse_VOS/README.md

 `--TH` Threshold for tau default= 0.7

 The inference results will be saved at `${ROOT}/${result}` .
+It is better to check multiple pth file for good accuracy.

 ## Acknowledgement
 This codebase borrows the code and structure from [official FRTM repository](https://github.com/andr345/frtm-vos).